orca8-dev/project-EEG/README.md

 Implemented the conversion of raw bdf EEG data into a preprocessed data format such as .dat (python) or .mat (matlab): Done

-Selection of EEG headgear: To be done
+Selection of EEG headgear: Done [OpenBCi UltraCotrex Mark IV]

 Documentation study and framework creation for RAW EEG signal processing and capturing: WIP (Work In Progress)